Gautamd97/Assignment3Part2/README.md

 ```bash
 sudo pacman -Syu
 ```
+This command synchronizes and updated the system
 ```bash
 sudo pacman -S git tree nginx neovim ufw
 ```
-These commands will install the packages required for this project.
+This command installs the nexcessary packages required for this project.

 ## Creating a User
 For this task, you will need to create a user with no login and ownership of a directory and its subdirectories.